 2. Hold Your Mail

-A pile of mail steadily building up is a clear ‘no one is home’ signal.
+If you’re leaving for an extended period of time (and you get mail delivered to the house) – a pile of mail steadily building up is a clear ‘no one is home’ signal.
 Before you go on vacation, call the post office and ask them to put a hold on your mail.

 If you don’t want to ask the post office, ask the person keeping an eye on your home to also collect your mail for you.